 2 days ago I have started to share the result of a more than a year-old investigation, which is still far from being over.
+Check out Part 1 of my Yokai series now!
 I always had a great interest in otherworldly creatures, such as ghosts, spirits and I was always amazed by the Japanese belief system ( that happens to be shared with China and other neighboring countries as well) The sheer fact, that ghosts are considered naturally existent in these countries and hence are treated as living beings is what I find so amazing.

 As I have covered in the first part of my series there are so many words for ghosts, spirits of different kinds including mythical creatures ( and sometimes one creature can belong in multiple categories) that it’s really challenging to differentiate between all of them.